YingZhou001/Immuannot-vdj/readme.md

 * minimap2 (2.27-r1193)
 * seqtk (1.4-r130-dirty)

-All source codes and pre-build binaries can be found in folder 'dep-tools'.
+All source codes and pre-build binaries can be found in folder 'src/dep-tools'.
 If any pre-build binary does work, you may need to re-build it from the source and copy it to the folder 'dep-tools/bin'.
+Otherwise user need to modify the variables 'MINIMAP2' and 'SEQTK' in 'src/immuannot-vdj.sh'.

 [\[top\]](#content)